An Unforgettable Ford’s Theatre Experience: A Practical Guide

 Ford’s Theatre Parking Garage

-Some of the best parking in the city can be found under Ford’s Theatre.
-It’s centrally located and you can claim a spot on a number of Washington DC apps, like Spothero and ParkingPanda.
+Some of the best parking in the city can be found under the theatre.
+It’s centrally located and you can claim a spot on several Washington DC apps, like SpotHero and ParkingPanda.

 • Parking Garage Address: 950 F Street, NW (Entrance on 10th Street; elevator directly to theatre lobby)